4 Signs You Have a Packing Problem

 Don’t make the mistake of packing the day—or the hour!—before your trip.
 Instead, begin making a list of items you think you’ll need about a week prior to departure.
 Starting early will give you time to go shopping for any items you may be missing.

-Use our interactive packing list to jog your memory about items you may have forgotten.
+Use our foolproof universal packing list to jog your memory about items you may have forgotten.

 Mentally walk through your trip itinerary, putting aside each day’s outfit and identifying any accessories or equipment you’ll need for the day’s activities.
 As each item goes into your suitcase, check it off your list.
 (You may even want to bring this list with you on your trip to make sure you don’t leave anything in your hotel room.)